tencentyun/intlcloud-documents/product/监控与管理/访问控制/用户指南/角色管理/基本概念_intl.md

 Besides, roles can be used by Tencent Cloud product services supporting roles.
 To find out whether a Tencent Cloud product service supports service roles, see [Cloud Services Supporting CAM](https://cloud.tencent.com/document/product/598/10588).

 ### Service role
 A service role is a unique type of predefined CAM role provided directly by each of Tencent Cloud product service.
 The permission associated with a service role are predefined according to the product or service.
-Once you give permission to a service role, it can call other Tencent Cloud product services that are within the scope that service role's permissions on behalf of you.
-A service role makes it easy for you to use services, because you just need to choose whether or not to grant a service role's permissions to a service, instead of adding permissions manually.
+Once you give permission to a service role, it can call other Tencent Cloud product services within the scope on your behalf.
+A service role makes it easy for you to use services, because you don't need to manually adding permissions.
+Instead, you can determine whether or not to grant services permissions associated with  the service roles.

-The permissions and identity of a service role are predefined while a service assuming it.
+When the a service assumes a service role, it defines the permissions and identity of that role.
 Unless you redefine the scope, service roles can only be assumed by their corresponding services.
 A service role comes with a predefined name, entity and permission policies.

 ### Custom role
 A custom role is a CAM role that allows users to define based on their needs.
-You can define the name, entity and permissions of a custom role so that gives you more flexibility managing clound access and allocating cloud resources.
+You can define the name, entity and permissions of a custom role so that allows you to manage cloud access and allocate cloud resources more flexibly.

 Objects that you grant a role to can only get the permissions while using the role.
 This helps prevent security problems caused by using persistent keys.
 ### Role Entity